Kamacurus/akka-serial-io/README.md

 # akka-serial-io

 Akka IO library in scala for serial ports based on jSSC.
+Modified to use a 'built-in' copy of jssc from kamacurus/java-simple-serial-connector which includes support for arm64, missing from release version (2.8.0).

 ## Requirements

 - Java 1.8
-- Akka 2.4.1
+- Akka 2.5.4

 ## Usage